 Yoga is about stretching your comfort zone, and hot yoga is an ideal extension.
 Remember that if you don’t like it or feel like it’s a bit much, you can always take a break on your mat by entering a child’s pose or leaving the class if you’re uncomfortable.

 I’ll be honest; I love it.
 I appreciate the help with the flexibility (I’m still trying to touch my toes with straight legs), and the heat is definitely a distraction from the usual discomfort.
 And, like saunas and steam rooms, I find the environment soothing.
 And because I practice yoga to destress and re-center, hot yoga is a great match for what I need at the moment to help me power through the uncomfortableness.

 I’ve hopefully stayed on track with many more years of yoga sessions ahead of me.
 And, as I lengthen and deepen my practice, I sometimes feel that I should become a certified instructor myself!
 And that’s the true beauty of yoga; there’s no finish line.

-You need to work with your body’s strengths and limitations and have patience as your practice may take time to progress.
+It would be best to work with your body’s strengths and limitations and have patience, as your practice may take time to progress.

-If you’re healthy, I hope I’ve encouraged you to give hot yoga a try!
+If you’re healthy, I hope I’ve encouraged you to try hot yoga!